Blended Family Estate Planning

 A common issue with a blended family is that if one spouse dies, and their simple will provides that their estate is to pass to the surviving spouse, then on the death of the surviving spouse the estate is distributed evenly between the children.

-But the surviving spouse changes their will after their spouse dies to exclude the deceased spouse’s children from the will and only naming their children as beneficiaries of the new will.
-This circumstance also applies to control of trusts and self-managed super funds, but with the right planning in place the above scenario can be avoided.
+But the surviving spouse changes their will after their spouse dies to exclude the deceased spouse’s children from the will.
+The spouse only names their children as beneficiaries of the new will.
+This circumstance also applies to control of trusts and self-managed super fund.